martinber/noaa-apt/docs/development.md

     - Wait for new release of gtk-rs and point dependencies on `Cargo.toml` to crates.io instead of git.

-    - Also try adding `openssl` as an optional dependency to be enabled when the `static_ssl` feature is used.
-I need to add `openssl` as dependency when compiling for GNU/Linux (and give the `openssl/vendored` feature to it).
-      When compiling for Windows I have to remove the `openssl` dependency.

     - Log everything to a file, especially for Windows since it doesn't have a console to see output.